equinor/tagreader-python/docs/manual.md

 1. Time zone aware input arguments will use their corresponding time zone.
 2. Time zone naive input arguments are assumed to have time zone as provided by the client.

-The client-provided time zone can be specified with the optional `tz` argument during client creation.
+The client-provided time zone can be specified with the optional `tz` argument (string, e.g. "*US/Central*") during client creation.
 If it is not specified, then the default value *Europe/Oslo* is used.
 Note that for the most common use case where Equinor employees want to fetch data from Norwegian assets and display them with Norwegian time stamps, nothing needs to be done.

+**Example (advanced usage)**

-Advanced usage example: An employee in Houston is contacted by her collague in Brazil about an event that she needs to investigate.
+An employee in Houston is contacted by her collague in Brazil about an event that she needs to investigate.
 The colleague identified the time of the event at July 20th 2020 at 15:05:00 Rio time.
-The Houston employee wishes to extract interpolated date with 60-second intervals and display the data in her local time zone.
+The Houston employee wishes to extract interpolated data with 60-second intervals and display the data in her local time zone.
 She also wishes to send the data to her Norwegian colleague with datestamps in Norwegian time.
 One way of doing this is :

 ``` python
 import tagreader